S-T-3-V-3/CPPEngine/README.md

 I want to be able to cover all of the listed tutorials at [cplusplus.com](https://cplusplus.com/doc/tutorial/), implementing them in a meaningful and useful way during this project.

+The engine will use prefixed naming conventions for all classes, functions, variables, etc. to avoid any potential naming conflicts with the standard library
+These can be found in the [naming conventions](/Documentation/Overview/NamingConventions.md) document.

 ## Roadmap

 The roadmap for this project can be found [here](/Documentation/Overview/Roadmap.md).